Chris-Perkins/Lifting-Buddy/README.md

 Optional exercise in workout | 0/10 | Will require realm migration; Avoiding for now PGM Max -> Best Conversion | 0/10 | Will require realm migration; Avoiding for now Last session comparison graph | 0/10 | Will display graph in summary view most likely.
-Literal -> Localized Strings | 0/10 | Good for speedy implementation and clean code.

 ##### Explanations
 * <b>Workout Start Rework</b> - I just think it looks ugly.
 Not sure how to rework it.
 * <b>Optional exercise in workout</b> - The user should be able to set exercises as "optional" within a workout.
 However, I'm still not comfortable with performing realm migrations (the app tends to crash when I attempt to do so)
 * <b>PGM Max -> Best Conversion</b> - Sometimes, the user wants the lowest possible value instead of the highest possible value (think assisted pullups, etc).
 To do so, I want progressionmethods to have a "max/min is best" option.
 This also requires pgms to undergo a realm migration.
 * <b>Last session comparison graph</b> - Would be neat to graph the previous session's results compared to current session results.
 Would likely be implemented in the summary view as a button.
-* <b>Literal -> Localized Strings</b> - This would help if the app were ever translated and would also help reduce app size

 ## Known Bugs
 * HIGH